Patrick O'Neil will help you learn about the process and the procedures. You will

 STEP 2.
-Communicate Your Immediate Needs And Financial Situation.
+Communicate Your Immediate Needs And Your Financial Situation.

-It is important to detail your financial needs and goals to the Reverse Specialist
+It is important to explain in detail your financial needs and goals in order to help

-so they can help you make the right decision about a reverse mortgage.
-If facing
+you make the right decision about a reverse mortgage.
+The amount of detail in your

 STEP 3.
 Application, Disclosures, and Borrower's Income and Assets.

-The specialist will assist with the required Reverse Mortgage Loan Application along
+You will receive assistance on the required Reverse Mortgage Loan Application along

-and the various disbursement options.
-Borrowers can select how they want the money
+to you, and the various disbursement options.
+Borrowers can select how they want

-to be disbursed at any time in the process both prior to or after closing the loan.
+the money to be disbursed at any time in the process both prior to or after closing

-Borrowers will need to provide required documentation and information including verified
+the loan.
+Borrowers will need to provide required documentation and information including

-social security number, unexpired state or federal issued photo identification, homeowners
+verified proof of social security number, unexpired state or federal issued photo

-insurance, and when they receive it, a signed original copy of the FHA counseling
+identification, homeowners insurance, and when received, a signed original copy of

-certificate (step 4).
-You will also need to provide FHA approved proof of income
+the FHA counseling certificate (step 4).
+You will also need to provide FHA approved

-sources and monthly amounts, and possibly available liquid assets such as savings.
+proof of income sources and monthly amounts, and possibly available liquid assets

 STEP 4.
 Counseling.